For current Estate and Gift tax figures, click here.

-There are still many places and people who are reluctant to recognize your marital rights.
-Additionally, there are many other important reasons to create an estate plan, such as avoiding probate, minimizing taxes and providing creditor and divorce protection for beneficiaries.
+There are many important reasons to create an estate plan, such as avoiding probate, minimizing taxes and providing creditor and divorce protection for beneficiaries.

 No, you have to do estate planning in order to allow your spouse or partner to have that authority.
 Specifically, by designating your spouse or partner as agent under a General Durable (Financial) Power of Attorney, he or she can make decisions on your behalf regarding financial matters.

-If you are in a marriage, registered domestic partnership, or civil union, your spouse or partner can make those decisions for you.
-If you are not in a registered relationship, then state law would recognize your family of origin to make those decisions.
-However, you can override state law and give your partner the authority to make such decisions by signing a Health Care Power of Attorney.
-With such a document, when you are unable to make your own medical decisions, your partner can step in and speak for you.
-Further, this document will designate your partner as your choice to be guardian for you if one needs to be appointed.
-Without such a designation, your family of origin would have priority for such an appointment.
+If you are in a marriage, registered domestic partnership, or civil union, recognized by the state in which you live, your spouse or partner can make those decisions for you.
+If you are not in a registered relationship, or that relationship is not recognized by your state, then state law would recognize your family of origin to make those decisions.
+However, you can override state law and give your spouse or partner the authority to make such decisions by signing a Health Care Power of Attorney.
+With such a document, when you are unable to make your own medical decisions, your spouse or partner can step in and speak for you.
+Further, this document will designate your spouse or partner as your choice to be guardian for you if one needs to be appointed.
+Without such a designation, your family of origin may have priority for such an appointment.

 Yes, if you are married or in a registered relationship and in a state which recognizes that relationship.
-However, if you’re unmarried and either, 1) not in such a registered relationship, or 2) you are in a state which does not recognize that relationship, then default state law allows your partner’s family of origin rather than you to make those decisions.
+However, if you’re either, i) not married or in a registered relationship, or ii) you are in a state which does not recognize that registered relationship, then default state law allows your partner’s family of origin rather than you to make those decisions.
 However, if your spouse or partner designates you as agent under their Health Care Power of Attorney, then you would be able to make such decisions.

 Unless your spouse or partner has adopted your minor children, a court would decide what would be in the child’s best interest.
 Typically, your family of origin and that of the child’s other biological parent are given preference by the court.
 However, in your last Will, you can nominate your spouse or partner to be the guardian for your minor child.
 The court will then give weight to your suggestion while weighing what is in the child’s best interest.